Precise Determination of the Long-Time Asymptotics of the Diffusion Spreadability of Two-Phase Media: Introduction

 Figure \ref{fig1} schematically shows the ``phase diagram'' of spreadability regimes in terms of the exponent $\alpha$ \cite{torquatoDiffusionSpreadabilityProbe2021}.
 The long-time excess spreadability for antihyperuniform media ($-d < \alpha < 0$) has the slowest decay among all translationally invariant media.
 A long-time decay rate of $\mathscr{s}^{ex}(t) \sim t^{-d/2}$ corresponds to a ``typical" nonhyperuniform medium in which the spectral density is a bounded positive number at the origin, i.e., $\alpha=0$.
 The excess spreadability for nonstealthy hyperuniform media ($0<\alpha<\infty$) has the aforementioned power-law decay $\mathscr{s}^{ex}(t)\sim t^{-(d+\alpha)/2}$.
 The limit $\alpha\rightarrow +\infty$ corresponds to media in which the decay rate of $\mathscr{s}^{ex}(t)$ is faster than any inverse power law, which is the case for stealthy hyperuniform media, disordered or ordered \cite{torquatoDiffusionSpreadabilityProbe2021}.
 The reader is referred to Sec. \ref{sec:background} for terminology.

-The concept of diffusion spreadability is not just of theoretical interest; it is intimately related to magnetic relaxation measurements, as demonstrated by Torquato \cite{torquatoDiffusionSpreadabilityProbe2021}.
-He identified precise mappings between the long-time asymptotic formulas for the spreadability and the nuclear magnetic resonance (NMR) pulsed field gradient spin-echo (PFGSE) amplitude \cite{mitraDiffusionPropagatorProbe1992a} as well as diffusion-weighted magnetic resonance imaging (dMRI) measurements in biological tissue \cite{novikovRevealingMesoscopicStructural2014a,leeVivoObservationBiophysical2020}.
+The concept of diffusion spreadability is intimately related to magnetic relaxation measurements, as demonstrated by Torquato \cite{torquatoDiffusionSpreadabilityProbe2021}.
+He identified precise mappings between the long-time asymptotic formulas for the spreadability and the nuclear magnetic resonance (NMR) pulsed field gradient spin-echo (PFGSE) amplitude via a diffusion propagator that also only involves the two-point correlation function \cite{mitraDiffusionPropagatorProbe1992a} as well as diffusion-weighted magnetic resonance imaging (dMRI) measurements in biological tissue \cite{novikovRevealingMesoscopicStructural2014a,leeVivoObservationBiophysical2020}.
 Furthermore, Wilken \textit{et al.} \cite{wilkenSpatialOrganizationPhaseSeparated2023} showed that phase-separated DNA droplets spontaneously form hyperuniform structures and suggested that the long-time diffusion spreadability behaviors can be exploited in chemical reaction schemes analogous to those present in biomolecular condensates.
-To better model real experimental systems, Skolnick and Torquato \cite{skolnickSimulatedDiffusionSpreadability2023} generalized the spreadability problem by relaxing Prager's assumption that the diffusion coefficients of both phases are identical, and developed a simulation methodology that ascertains the spreadability $\mathcal{S}(t)$ in a two-phase medium with different phase diffusion coefficients directly from digitized representations of material microstructures via random-walk techniques.
+To better model real experimental systems, Skolnick and Torquato \cite{skolnickSimulatedDiffusionSpreadability2023} generalized the spreadability problem by considering different phase diffusion coefficients and showed that when time is rescaled by the effective diffusion coefficient $D_e$, the simulated spreadability for all times closely follows the spreadability curve for equal diffusion coefficients and hence is effectively controlled by the two-point correlation function only.